by Cathy Repola

 If you were fortunate enough to continue working, and you have families or loved ones with whom you live, remote work has blurred the lines between those two distinct parts of life, sometimes in uncomfortable ways.

 But it also provided opportunities to be more present for your family.
 Some of you managed quite successfully; others struggled with a less-than-ideal workspace at your home.
 Some have found that working from home is a much better way to balance work and family.
+People even seem to have had more time to chill, watch movies and rediscover their long-lost passions.
+Perhaps, many movie fanatics also had the time to fix a cinema room in their home, (Home Cinema in Surrey providers or the likes could have helped) and could have managed their work along with it.

 It is time for change.